Did Academy voters just clear a path to the stage for Steven Spielberg and "Lincoln?"

 The shocking selections by the AMPAS Directors Branch seemingly put Spielberg in the driver's seat, particularly since the rest of the Academy agreed and gave "Lincoln" 12 nominations, more than any other movie.

-Still, one shouldn't overlook the fact that "Silver Linings Playbook," which took a hit earlier in the week when Russell failed to receive a nomination from the Directors Guild, came back with a vengeance on Thursday morning, landing picture, director and writing nominations as well as noms in all four acting categories: Bradley Cooper and Jennifer Lawrence in the lead categories, Robert De Niro and Jacki Weaver in supporting.
+Still, one shouldn't overlook the fact that "Silver Linings Playbook," which took a hit earlier in the week when Russell failed to land a nomination from the Directors Guild, came back with a vengeance on Thursday morning, landing picture, director and writing nominations as well as noms in all four acting categories: Bradley Cooper and Jennifer Lawrence in the lead categories, Robert De Niro and Jacki Weaver in supporting.

 The last movie to pull that off: Warren Beatty's "Reds," in 1981.